- I've been looking at lots of driving instructors near me. Why are you different?

 No. Your licence will be restricted to automatic vehicles only.

-New Mercedes Benz, DS and Peugeot 5-door dual-controlled cars.
-The Mercedes Benz A-Class, DS4 and Peugeot 308 have the highest EuroNCAP safety rating of 5-stars.
+New Mercedes Benz dual-controlled cars.
+The Mercedes Benz A-Class has the highest EuroNCAP safety rating of 5-stars.

 Follow this link to gov.uk for an explanation endorsements and penalties under the Road Traffic (New Drivers) Act 1995, and how it might affect

 Further information for new drivers can be found here